 At a glance

-Egypt is the third most populated country in Africa, and has considerable energy resources.
-More than 90% of its primary energy consumption comes from fossil fuels, it is the largest oil and gas consumer in Africa.
-Some of this resources are produced internally.
-Egypt is an oil producer (approx. 700’000 b/d) but the production has not sufficient to cover internal consumption in the latest years.
-Oil reserves are estimated at more than four billion barrels in 2015.
-Natural gas is also present, and the reserves are the fourth largest in Africa, after Nigeria, Algeria and Mozambique.
+Egypt is the third most populated country in Africa, and has considerable energy resources but it is the largest oil and gas consumer in Africa.
+Some of these resources are produced internally.
+Egypt is an oil producer (approx. 700’000 b/d) but the production has not been sufficient to cover internal consumption in recent years.
+Oil reserves were estimated at more than four billion barrels in 2015.
+Natural gas is also present and the reserves are the fourth largest in Africa, after Nigeria, Algeria and Mozambique.
 In the case of natural gas, the country is still a net exporter, although exports are narrowing.
 Fossil fuel subsidies contributed to energy demand and represent an important share of spending and budget deficit for the state.
 A subsidy reform is being implemented to reduce the burden for the state.

 Renewable energies are also present in the Egypt energy mix.
 Hydropower represent around 9% of the electricity, coming from the dams on the Nile.
 Egypt is also developing new renewable energies such as solar and wind to diversify the energy mix.
 Electricity subsidies are still present and are rising.

 |SEforALL Action Agenda Objectives||2030|

 |Access to clean fuels and technologies for cooking (% of population)||99.3%||100.0%||100.0%||-|

 |Population, total||82.0 Million||85.7 Million||89.6 Million||-|

 |Renewable energy consumption (% of total final energy consumption)||5.7%||5.7%||6.4%||-|

 |Renewable electricity output (% of total electricity output)||10.0%||9.5%||9.0%||-|